oroinc/documentation/cookbook/how_to_upgrade_to_new_version.rst

 2. Download the Source Code Archive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To retrieve a new version and upgrade your ORO CRM instance, please execute the following steps:
+To retrieve a new version and upgrade your OroCRM instance, please execute the following steps:

 **1** Create backups of your Database and Code.